No Holiday

-No Holiday is the seventh and final studio album by American punk rock band The Muffs.
-It was released on October 18, 2019 under Omnivore Recordings.
+No Holiday is the seventh and final studio album by American punk rock band the Muffs.
+It was released on October 18, 2019, under Omnivore Recordings.

 The album was the band's final release due to the death of lead vocalist Kim Shattuck on October 2, 2019.

 Critical reception

-No Holiday was met with "universal acclaim" reviews from critics.
+No Holiday was met with "universal acclaim" from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 84, based on 7 reviews.